makinacorpus/makina-states/doc/ref/formulaes/services/cloud/lxc.rst

     :dir: cloning from existing container (directory backing)

+* Attention, we need also that root can connect via ssh to the box as root user.
+  Please not that the mc_lxc.sync_images will do that setup for you and is needed to be runned prior installing containers on a specific hosts.

 But you can more easily use pillar entries to define each of your coantaners as
 follow: